tobilen/csv-tz-converter/readme.md

 #### -f (or --file)
 Specifiy the path to the input file

+#### -d (or --input-date-format)
+Specify the format of the dates in the incoming file.
+Defaults to `MM/dd/yyyy`.
+Allowed values can be found here: https://date-fns.org/v2.0.1/docs/parse

 #### -i (or --input-timezone)
 Specify the Timezone the provided file was created in.
 Accepts IANA compatible timezone names.
 See https://gist.github.com/aviflax/a4093965be1cd008f172 for a full list